lavell-xyz/rapid-react-tutorial/rapid-react-1.md

 i.e. what is a function, what is a variable, etc.

-I've tried to make this tutorial as accessible as possible, even to complete bbeginners, but I recognize a need for an even more basic pre-reqs tutorial for those just starting.
+I've tried to make this tutorial as accessible as possible, even to complete beginners, but I recognize a need for an even more basic pre-reqs tutorial for those just starting.
 Possibly in the future I will make that as well!